shreyas253/SylNet/README.md

-# WaveCount
+# SylNet
-Code for WaveCount
+Code for SylNet